-217. 11.
-Administrative Finding programming processes and procedures are a significant obstacle to RBA collaboration.
-The more tightly structured and managed a collaborative activity needs to be - particularly in project format - the more time-consuming, and costly sometimes insoluble administrative challenges become.
+Finding 11.
+Administrative and programming processes and procedures are a significant obstacle to RBA collaboration.
+The more tightly structured and managed a collaborative activity needs to be - particularly in project format - the more time-consuming, costly and sometimes insoluble the administrative challenges become.
 The RBAs are three distinct and significantly different bureaucracies.
-Although some administrative collaboration does occur and the Common Procurement Team has had some success, the transaction costs of achieving workable interfaces between administrative systems are typically high.
+Although administrative collaboration does occur and the Common Procurement Team has had some success, the transaction costs of achieving workable interfaces between administrative systems are typically high.